 How to Install WordPress using QuickInstall

-First, you need to login to your hosting account’s cPanel dashboard.
+First, you need to login into your hosting account’s cPanel dashboard.
 Scroll down to the Software and Services section and then click on the QuickInstall icon.

 This will take you to the WordPress installer where you will see an overview of the software.
 Simply click on the ‘Install WordPress’ button to continue.

 You need to provide a title for your site, this could be anything and you can always change it later.
 Next, you need to provide a username, password, and email address for the admin account.
-You will also need to enter first and last name for the admin user.
+You will also need to enter the first and last name of the admin user.

-Click on the drop down icon next to view credentials button in the success message.
-A fly down menu will appear with login credentials and a link to the admin area of your newly installed WordPress site.
+Click on the drop-down icon next to the view credentials button in the success message.
+A fly-down menu will appear with login credentials and a link to the admin area of your newly installed WordPress site.